tepn11/problemset/README.md

 Create a class `ResourceManager` which accepts an integer `count` as input. `ResourceManager` should manage a limited number of `resource` objects.
 The maximum number of `resource` objects that can be created is determined by `count`.

 `ResourceManager` should implement a function `borrow` which accepts a callback as parameter.
 The `borrow` function should *reserve* a resource object and pass it to the caller through the callback.
-A `resource` object can never be acquired by other `borrowers` until the `release` function is called.
+A `resource` object can never be acquired by other `borrowers` until the `release` function in the `resource` object is called.

 ##### Example Usage
 ```js